New method offers an easy route for making bilobalide and related compounds so scientists can explore their potential uses as drugs and pesticides.

 “This process demonstrates how inventing the right new chemical reactions allows quick access to complex natural compounds,” says Ryan Shenvi, Ph.D., professor in the Department of Chemistry at Scripps Research.
 “Now we can access bilobalide and the chemical space around it, much of which might have even better properties.”

 The ginkgo tree (Ginkgo biloba) is considered a living fossil.
-Closely related species lived on Earth 270 million years ago, before dinosaurs, and managed to survive subsequent global cataclysms that extinguished the dinosaurs as well as most other kinds of plant and animal.
+Closely related species lived on Earth 270 million years ago, before dinosaurs, and managed to survive subsequent global cataclysms that extinguished the dinosaurs as well as most other kinds of plants and animals.

 Unsurprisingly, given that legacy, individual ginkgo trees today are unusually hardy and long-lived; some specimens are said to be thousands of years old.
 Traditional Chinese medicine includes the use of ginkgo extracts for a variety of ailments, and even the leaves are said to have been used in ancient times as bookmarks to protect against paper-eating insects like silverfish.